pabloinsente/pabloinsente.github.io/_posts/2020-04-25-intro-linear-regression.md

     R2 coefficient of determination multivariable regression: 0.59

-Based on a single feature, we obtain a $SSE\approx3411.8$, a $MSE\approx33.45$, and a $R^2\approx0.59$.
+Based on the 13 features, we obtain a $SSE\approx3411.8$, a $MSE\approx33.45$, and a $R^2\approx0.59$.
 As expected, the error measures went down and the association measure went up, as more features provide more information for prediction.

 Visualization is not possible for a 13 features regression, but you can make your best effort by imaging a 3D space and thinking "13!" with all your might.

+## References

+- Bishop, C. M. (2006).
+3. Linear models for regression.
+Pattern recognition and machine learning. springer.

+- Deisenroth, M. P., Faisal, A. A., & Ong, C. S. (2020) 9.
+Linear Regression.
+In Mathematics for machine learning.
+Cambridge University Press.

+- Friedman, J., Hastie, T., & Tibshirani, R. (2009).
+3. Linear Methods for Regression.
+In The elements of statistical learning (Vol. 1, No. 10).
+New York: Springer series in statistics.